madgik/exareme2/documentation/algorithms-user-guide.md

 different decompositions might lead to important differences in execution time.
 This is related to the overall number of local and global steps.
 Let's call a sequence of one local and one global step, a **federation round**..
-Each federation round, together with the required data interchange between nodes, takes a non-negligible amount of time.
+Each federation round, together with the required data interchange between workers, takes a non-negligible amount of time.
 It is therefore desirable to find a decomposition that minimizes the number of federation rounds.